How does infrared / red light therapy work?

 • Photobiomodulation, cytochrome C oxidase and mitochondria

-• Can red/infrared light therapy lead to vastly increased performance, as in skin tightening, fat reduction, increased muscle strength etc?
+• Can red/infrared light therapy lead to vastly increased performance, as in skin tightening or fat burning?

-• Light therapy can help maximise the potential of faster acting techniques, such as ultrasound and RF
+• Light therapy can help maximise the potential of faster-acting techniques, such as ultrasound and radiofrequency

 • Phototherapy is not a “cure all” but it definitely is a very safe “help all”